 If all or any portion of the Administrator's decision is not agreed to, the student has the right to appeal the decision to the Superintendent.
 An appeal is commenced by letter to the Superintendent delivered within 72 hours of the decision rendered by the Administrator.
 The Administrator, upon receipt of notice of the appeal, will forward the report of the hearing to the Superintendent for decision.
 The Superintendent shall have the authority to sustain, overrule or modify the Administrator's decision.
 If the student desires an appeal to the Superintendent, he or she may be permitted to remain in school unless the circumstances delineated under the "Dismissal" section, above, are met.
 At the hearing, the Administrator shall first present his/her evidence and be subject to cross examination by the Superintendent.
 This will be followed by the student's evidence.
 The decision of the Superintendent shall be final.
-Such decision shall be communicated orally after the hearing or in writing to all parties, within three (3) business days following the decision.
-An oral decision, when rendered immediately following the hearing, shall be followed by issuance of the Superintendent's written decision, which shall be placed in the mail within three (3) business days of announcing the decision.
+Such decision shall be communicated orally after the hearing or in writing to all parties, within three (3) business days following the decision, which shall be placed in the mail within three (3) business days of announcing the decision.